Recently, we started asking businesses how much they valued design in their workplace.

 If you’ve been second-guessing the value of design for your business – don’t.
 Good design gives you a competitive edge, drives powerful marketing results and allows you to stand out.

-If you’re interested in finding easy ways to implement design into your workplace, make sure you sign up for Canva For Work.
+If you’re interested in finding easy ways to implement design into your workplace, make sure you sign up for Canva Pro.
 Because design is an investment for your success.